Skip to content

 (1935–2023)

 In the pantheon of 20th-century sculptors, Richard Hunt stood as one of the preeminent masters.
-Working predominantly in metal, the artist employed an alchemist’s touch to shape, cut, weld or cast his various materials, into sculptures whose fluid, biomorphic forms emerge as if shaped directly from nature.
+Working predominantly in metal, the artist employed an alchemist’s touch to shape, cut, weld or cast his various materials, into sculptures whose fluid, biomorphic forms emerge as if pulled directly from nature.
 Hunt’s hybrid creations are characterised by a reconciliation and harmonisation of the vital tensions that exist between dualities – the natural and the industrial, the surreal and the abstract, the geometric and the organic.
 At the core of Hunt’s artistic and philosophical approach was a fundamental concern with freedom; of political and artistic freedom, as well as personal and universal freedom: ‘I am interested more than anything else in being a free person.
 To me, that means that I can make what I want to make, regardless of what anyone else thinks I should make.’

 With a profound fascination for biological science and the natural world, Hunt meditated on trajectories of metamorphosis, from basic cell division to more complex evolutions.
 In the artist’s alloying of mechanical and organic vocabularies, Hunt’s abstract sensuosity acknowledges the inherent, unique possibilities of metal, unrivalled by any other sculptural materials be that clay, stone or wood.

 The material presence of metal, along with its natural hue variations and tensile properties, enabled him to craft forms that extended into space in ways unattainable with other materials.
 By repurposing salvaged materials, Hunt’s sculptures exemplify his approach to deconstruction as a means of renewal and growth, a notion further realised through his rearticulation of previous titles or utilisation of a ‘grafting’ method, in which the artist welded parts of old works to cultivate new, hybrid forms.
-Both approaches suggest a material and discursive life that is blossoming and billowing, affirming life in constant evolution.
+Both approaches suggest a material and discursive life that is blossoming and billowing, affirming natural forms in constant evolution.

-‘It is my intention to develop the kind of forms Nature might create if only heat and steel were available to her.’
-(Richard Hunt, quoted in exhibition flier, ‘Richard Hunt’, University of Notre Dame Art Gallery, Notre Dame, Indiana, 1966).
+‘It is my intention to develop the kind of forms Nature might create if only heat and steel were available to her.’ – Richard Hunt, quoted in exhibition flier, ‘Richard Hunt’, University of Notre Dame Art Gallery, Notre Dame, Indiana, 1966.

 Contact us about available Richard Hunt works